In the past 10 years, we have seen the advertising industry undergo dramatic transitions as we enter a new age of television and media consumption.

 There are key differences in the modern ad experience of AVOD platforms when compared with traditional television.

 - Fewer ads.
 While consumers tune into an AVOD platform knowing there will be ad interruptions, the frequency of ads is much lower than that of traditional TV.
 Furthermore, the ads are generally shorter in duration.

 - Dynamic ad delivery.
 Most ad spots on traditional TV are not relevant to the individual and can be a hit or a miss.
 AVOD ads offer higher personalization and customization of the ad-delivery experience, allowing marketers to speak “directly” to an individual as opposed to speaking into the void.

 Not surprisingly, AVOD is growing in both popularity and profitability.
-Take Hulu and Roku as a reference point — they are a highly profitable sector in the OTT space that is estimated to be worth more than $300 billion by 2025!
+Take Hulu and Roku as reference points — they are a highly profitable sector in the OTT space that is estimated to be worth more than $300 billion by 2025.

-We Can All Agree — OTT Is the Future and AVOD Is a Major Part of it.
+OTT Is the Future and AVOD Is a Major Part of it

 Posts by Tag